Music industry weighs vaccine mandates, but politics collide

 “What we’ve seen really in Austin is people with a lack of clear direction trying to explore and understand what can be done,” said Cody Cowan, executive director of Red River Cultural District in Austin, Texas, home to 15 music venues.
 “I think certainly the sentiment is, by both the venues and the musicians, that everyone wants public health in place, even if the state has decided to not put orders in place around public health.”

-He said Austin venues are trying out various vaccine and testing requirements — but that comes with significant risk.
+He said venues in Austin are trying out various vaccine and testing requirements — but that comes with significant risk.
 Texas state law says businesses can’t require customers to show proof of a COVID-19 vaccination.
 The Texas Alcoholic Beverage Commission, which regulates liquor licenses, has notified some restaurants and music venues that their requirements were not in compliance.
-For most music venues, alcohol sales are a majority of their revenue, and Cowan says that indicates the state is willing to penalize venues for violations of COVID-19 rules.
+Cowan says that indicates the state is willing to penalize venues for violations of COVID-19 rules.

 “You may have your license suspended, revoked or taken away permanently if you choose to attempt to enforce public health,” Cowan said.
 “That’s the sort of fear we’re living under constantly.”